Grade 12 Summer Reading List

-Reading/Writing Requirements: Summer reading is worth up to 10% of your first quarter grade.
+Reading/Writing Requirements: Summer reading is worth up to 10% of your first-quarter grade.
 Read the book closely and be prepared for an assessment during the first week of school in September.
-There is an optional journal assignment.

-- Honors students choose two books from the list below.
-AP students will read Frankenstein by Mary Shelley and Brave New World by Aldous Huxley and complete the AP Literature Summer Reading assignment posted in the AP Literature Schoology Group.
-If you do not yet have access to the Schoology group, contact Mrs. Kenny at email@example.com.
+Honors students choose two books from the list below.
+AP students read Frankenstein and Brave New World and complete the AP Literature Summer Reading Assignment.

-- EXTRA CREDIT: You may earn extra credit by reading a second book from this list and keeping a journal using the summer reading journal prompts (see your teacher or the FHS website).
+EXTRA CREDIT: You may earn extra credit by reading a second book from this list and keeping a journal using the summer reading journal prompts.